-In 2019 total of 14,4 million tonnes of goods and 12,2 million passengers passed through the Port of Helsinki.
+In 20120 total of 13,3 million tonnes of goods passed through the Port of Helsinki.

 The value of the goods transported through the Port of Helsinki harbours is about 50% of the total value of Finnish foreign trade transported by sea.